Jee-El/reddit-in-valve-games/README.md

 `/home/HOSTNAME/.steam/steam/steamapps/common/Counter-Strike Global Offensive/csgo/cfg`

-In the dad_jokes_cfgs in the json file, replace the text "PUT ONE OF THE TWO PATHS TO THE .cfg FILE HERE" & "PUT THE OTHER PATH HERE" with the paths to your .cfg file, make sure the end of the path is the file name and its extension cfg.
+In the "dad_jokes_cfgs" in the json file, replace the text "PUT ONE OF THE TWO PATHS TO THE .cfg FILE HERE" & "PUT THE OTHER PATH HERE" with the paths to your .cfg file, make sure the end of the path is the file name and its extension cfg.

 e.g: